kevinlinxc/UnpauseFFRK/README.md

 # UnpauseFFRK
-Recordings of battles in Final Fantasy Record Keeper (mobile game) tend have lots of game pauses because the game requires quick reactions.
+Recordings of battles in Final Fantasy Record Keeper (mobile game) tend have lots of pausing because the game requires quick reactions.
-These pauses can be detrimental when viewed, so I wrote a script to remove them from recordings using Python and OpenCV.
+These pauses can be an annoyance when watching the recording, so I wrote a script to remove them from recordings using Python and OpenCV.

 Read the limitations below to see if it's right for you, and then read the instructions if you're undeterred.
-It will be helpful if you know Python and Git basics, but
-I'll try to make it beginner friendly.
+If you're familiar with Git and Python, you can download the code and play around with
+`main.py` for customizability, but otherwise the website should be sufficient for you.

 # Limitations:
-TLDR: Input mp4 file of just FFRK filling the video, output .mp4 with no audio, pause frames removed and some frames after pauses to remove stuttering.
+TLDR: Input mp4 file of just FFRK filling the video, outputs .mp4 with no audio.
+Pause frames are removed and some frames after pauses are also removed to help with stuttering.
+- Some animations in FFRK persist while the game is paused (e.g. Soul Breaks), so if you pause for long during those, there will be a noticeable jump.
-- It's difficult to extract the audio of each frame, so the output does not have audio.
-Leave a pull request if you have a way of doing this, maybe with FFMPEG.
+- It's difficult to extract the audio of particular frames, so the output does not have audio.
+Leave a pull request if you have a way of doing this, maybe with FFMPEG, or just add your own audio after.
 - This script removes frames where the percentage of blue pixels (pause menu) crosses a threshold, so it will only work if the recording is of just the FFRK screen.
 - The script removes the pause frames and then a certain number of frames after because the game lags a bit after unpausing, and this number of frames could depend on your app/simulator's performance.